 Before submitting the draft thesis, students will be required to have at least two-research articles' acceptance for publication in a journal/ conference proceedings based on their research work.
 This is a pre-requisite for thesis defense.

 Students will get credit for presenting and publishing research articles in the national/ international seminars/ conferences.

 The joint authorship with the thesis advisor is also acceptable, provided the student should be the first author.
 The two research articles /acceptance letters will have to be submitted to the FPM cell.

 The student should submit three copies and soft copy in CD of the approved draft thesis duly signed by the TAC members to the FPM office.

 After completing all the requirements and before submitting the final thesis for defense, the student will present a seminar on the research to disseminate the findings to stimulate research work in the area.
 The seminar also provides an opportunity to obtain feedback from the institute's academic community including the TAC towards better presentation and findings.
 The student should give at least two weeks' notice to the FPM office for arranging the seminar in the interest of better participation from the institute's academic community.

-After incorporating all the suggestions provided in the Thesis Seminar/Viva Voce, the student submits the final hard bound thesis (six) copies in black/bottle green/dark blue/marron color hard cover with golden screen/embossed/engraved print on the cover along with soft copy in a CD along with signed forms by all the TAC members to the FPM Office.
+After incorporating all the suggestions provided in the Thesis Seminar/Viva Voce, the student submits the final hard bound thesis (six) copies in black/bottle green/dark blue/maroon color hardcover with golden screen/embossed/engraved print on the cover along with the soft copy of thesis, in CD form, and all signed forms by all the TAC members to the FPM Office.